fluffos/fluffos/docs/efun/system/trace_start.md

 ### SYNOPSIS

-    void trace_start(filename, auto_stop_sec = 30)
+    void trace_start(string filename, int auto_stop_sec = 30)

 ### DESCRIPTION

-    Call this funciton to start collecting tracing information, this include LPC funciton level execution information.
+    Calling this function will start collecting tracing information from the driver.
+This includes LPC function level execution information.

-    Driver will stop collection and dump to `filename` on `trace_end()`, or after `auto_stop_sec` seconds, default to be 30.
+    The trace collection will stop and write the json data to  `filename` on `trace_end()`  or after  `auto_stop_sec`  seconds,  which defaults to 30 seconds.

-    Note: do not leave tracing enabled for too long, otherwise you will run out of memory.
+    Note: do not leave tracing enabled for too long or you will risk running out of memory.

+### ANALYSIS

+    To read and analyze the the json file,  open up Chrome's Developer Tools and under the Performance tab click the Load Profile icon to display the trace.

 ### SEE ALSO

-    trace_end()
+    trace_end(3)